Chiark-Collective/covertreex/docs/journal/2025-11-12_residual_dense_regression.md

 - Added optional runtime/CLI switches so we can iterate on more aggressive dedupe without rewriting the default dense path:
   - `--residual-scope-bitset` (`COVERTREEX_RESIDUAL_SCOPE_BITSET=1`) routes `_append_scope_positions` through a packed uint64 bitset before falling back to the boolean mask.
 This avoids repeated NumPy slicing when we revisit the 32 k bisect.
   - `--residual-dynamic-query-block` (`COVERTREEX_RESIDUAL_DYNAMIC_QUERY_BLOCK=1`) lets `_collect_residual_scopes_streaming_parallel` shrink its query blocks once only a handful of survivors remain active, instead of always issuing 128-query kernel tiles.
-- Both toggles default to “off” so the ≤30 s baseline from `residual_dense_32768_maskopt_v2.jsonl` stays reproducible.
-The new knobs are purely experimental for now; we’ll keep them disabled until profiling shows a meaningful win, but they’re available to anyone investigating the remaining traversal headroom.
+- Both toggles defaulted to “off” at landing time so the ≤30 s baseline from `residual_dense_32768_maskopt_v2.jsonl` stayed reproducible.
+(See the 2025‑11‑17 updates below for the new default-on policy.)

 #### 2025-11-17 Dynamic Query Block Scaling